-Maine Maple Sunday marks the 4th Sunday of March following the first day of Spring.
+Maine Maple Sunday typically is held Sunday of March following the first day of Spring.
 Usually, you will find farms offering free syrup samples, treats, tours of the farm or sugar house where you’ll learn about the process of sugar-making.
 Many towns throughout Maine celebrate Maine Maple Sunday including Skowhegan in Kennebec Moose River Valley.
 The Maple Festival hosted in Skowhegan features a week-long event with talent shows, pub crawls, sap collection, concerts, and more; but most importantly: maple treats galore!

 You’ll find most farms and towns celebrating the event are located largely in the Southern half of the state including Southern Maine, Mid Coast and the Western Lakes and Mountains region.
 Maple Sunday is a great time of year to visit Maine while the surge of summer tourists have yet to come… uncrowded and beautiful with the hint of the spring flora green.

 Join us for Maine Maple Sunday–tap your own tree, or bring home some of Maine’s homemade maple syrup!

 Copyright VisitMaine.net 2019